moverlin/Kirtley_picogrid/Software/README.md

 		- Copy the project you wish to duplicate.
 		- Paste this project in the desired windows explorer location.
 	- Open CCS:
+		- Best practise is to change name of original project in CCS.
+			- If the original project is open in CCS, and has the same name as the one we are about to import to our workspace, then we will get an error.
 		- In CCS: File-->Switch Workspace-->Other…
 			- Browse to whatever folder in Windows you want to use.
 Eg MIT-Pico-Grid/Software
 		- In CCS: File-->Import-->C/C++ --> CCS Projects.
 Click Next